Beach Island, NJ

 not actually part of the Pinelands Management area, Long Beach

-across from the extensive Forsythe
+the bay from parts of the extensive Forsythe

+feel.
 Several hotels are oceanfront or bayfront, and all the hotels

 and bed-and-breakfasts here are no more than a few blocks from

 the water.
 It's just a short drive from Long Beach Island to the

 Pine Barrens and its excellent hiking, canoeing, kayaking, off-roading,